tekumara/python-typed-template/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 `. .venv/bin/activate` activates the virtualenv.

+The make targets will update the virtualenv when _setup.py_ changes.

+## Usage

-Run `make` to see the options for running checks, tests etc. make targets that use the virtualenv will update it when _setup.py_ changes.
+Run `make` to see the options for running tests, linting, formatting etc.